MagnumOpuses/jobtechdev.se/content/faq/_index.md

          "qa":[
                {
-                "q":"I lost my API key, could I get it back?", "a":"Just register for a new key, with the sam e-mail address and you will get it back" },
+                "q":"I lost my API key, could I get it back?", "a":"Just register for a new key, with the same e-mail address and you will get it back."
+               },
                {
-                "q":"How can I get all job ads from outside Sweden", "a":"You could do negative query for Sweden, search?country=-199, that will give you every ad that not have Sweden as country"
+                "q":"How can I get all job ads from outside Sweden?", "a":"You could do negative query for Sweden, search?country=-199, that will give you every ad that not have Sweden as country."
                },
                {
-                "q":"Which SLA does the API have??",
+                "q":"Which SLA does the API have?",
                 "a":"We do not have any plans for SLA for this API yet."
                },
                {
-                "q":"What uptime ca we expect?",
+                "q":"What uptime can we expect?",
-                "a":"This is the same API used by Arbestförmedlingens Platsbank, the expected uptime is 24/7 " },
+                "a":"This is the same API used by Arbetsförmedlingens Platsbank, the expected uptime is 24/7."
+               },
                {
-                "q":"How can I get all job ads?", "a":"If you want all ads we recommend you to use the Bulk API" }
+                "q":"How can I get all job ads?", "a":"If you want all ads we recommend you to use the Bulk API."
+               }
           ]
     }